Blue Plate

 Many minimalists choose to have their diet shaped around the keto diet.
 This diet helps you burn more fat by avoiding foods with carbs while eating more fatty foods.

-They eat more protein such as nuts, meats, cheeses, and low-carb vegetables.
+They eat more protein, such as nuts, meats, cheeses, and low-carb vegetables.
 Sadly, this means many of your favorite snacks and bread are out of the picture.

 Intermittent Fasting

-You still need to be careful, because gorging after that window defeats the whole purpose of eating with less time in the day.
+You still need to be careful because gorging after that window defeats the whole purpose of eating with less time in the day.
 Plus, you are working at watching your calorie intake.

-Drink more Water Before Meals
+Drink More Water Before Meals

-We’ve been told that we don’t drink enough water during the day, so here’s a great time to start.
+We’ve been told we don’t drink enough water during the day, so here’s a great time to start.
 Drinking more water right before a meal will fill you up quicker and keep you from eating as much.

 Use Blue Plates